 2: The 61g lava flow [2016-2018]

 A breakout from the east flank of Pu‘u ‘Ō‘ō on May 24, 2016 marked the end of another fissure eruption on the flank of the Puʻu ʻŌʻō which started almost two years earlier on June 27, 2014.
-This was just in time for the inhabitants of Pahoa because the June 27th flow almost reached the city of Pahoa.
+This was just in time for nearby residents, as the June 27th flow came very close to reaching the city of Pahoa.

 Between July 2016 and March 2018 it was possible to see the ocean entry of lava flow 61g close to Kamukuna both from land and from the sea.
 In March the up-to-then stable ocean-entry plume stopped being visible, and the Puʻu ʻŌʻō crater collapse on April 30th, 2018 marked the end of the 61g eruption.

 The 61g eruption was especially easy to see because the lava was slow-moving and accessible from both sides within the park.
 The presence of a nearby gravel road made the hike to the flow relatively easy and even allowed bike rentals to operate!